Antox/Antox/README.md

 ###Known Issues
 - Currently crashing on x86_64 devices, due to the tox4j library not currently supporting this arch.
 To find out if your device is running x86_64 Android, look for your device on [GSMArena](http://www.gsmarena.com/) and check your device's chipset.
 The most common x86_64 Android chipset is the Intel Atom.
-- Crashes on devices running Android 6 and above, due to permission issues.
-To fix this for now, go to Phone Settings > Apps > Antox > Permissions and enable them.

 ###Translating Antox
 - You can localize the application via pull request or using [Transifex](https://www.transifex.com/antox/antox/).